Rohan-Ramesh-Jadhav/TypeScript/README.md

 - VariableDeclaration folder has detils of variable declaration and usage.
 - Operator and Operation folder has details of operations in ts.
 - Conditional Usage is the folder having files related to conditional statments and switch.
+- Looping statments folder has the files with loopings in ts.
+- Functions has the details of utilizing all ways of functions.